shahharsh06/harsh-portfolio/README.md

 - **Performance Optimized** with lazy loading and efficient components
 - **Accessibility Compliant** (WCAG AA+ standards)
 - **Modern UI/UX** with smooth animations and interactive elements
-- **Portfolio Dashboard** with real-time test coverage and code quality metrics
+- **Portfolio Dashboard** with test coverage and code quality metrics
-- **Comprehensive Testing** with 91.07% coverage and 274 passing tests
+- **Comprehensive Testing** with 96.5% coverage and 381 passing tests

 ## 🚀 Features